Visit Arenal Volcano, Costa Rica

-At 1,633 meters above sea level, the infamous Arenal Volcano has been until recently the most active in Central America and was considered to be one of the world's ten most active volcanoes!
+At 1,633 meters (5,357 feet) above sea level, Arenal Volcano has been until recently the most active in Central America and was considered to be one of the world's ten most active volcanoes!
 As you can imagine this is a popular spot for anyone wanting to visit Costa Rica therefore you should be aware, in peak season especially, this is by no means the peaceful area it once was.
 Despite the coach loads it can draw it is a stunning part of the country and well worth including on a trip to Costa Rica.

 Although the volcano is no longer delivering its sporadic eruptions it is a magnificent peak and there is plenty to do in the area.
 The volcano can be difficult to see, especially in the dry season as it is often shrouded by cloud but its an incredible sight if you are lucky enough and the surrounding lava fields are also fascinating.